HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-max_pool2d                                No       No        No        No       No     torch max_pool3d                                No       No        No        No       No     torch maximum                                   Yes      Yes       Yes       Yes      Yes    torch mean                                      Yes      Yes       Yes       Yes      Yes    torch median                                    Yes      Yes       No        No       No     torch meshgrid                                  No       No        No        No       No     torch min                                       Yes      Yes       Yes       Yes      Yes    torch
+max_pool2d                                No       No        No        No       No     torch max_pool3d                                No       No        No        No       No     torch maximum                                   Yes      Yes       Yes       Yes      Yes    torch mean                                      No       No        No        No       No     torch median                                    Yes      Yes       No        No       No     torch meshgrid                                  No       No        No        No       No     torch min                                       Yes      Yes       Yes       Yes      Yes    torch